 Difference Between DELETE and TRUNCATE

-The DELETE command in SQL deletes specific rows from a table based on a specific condition using the WHERE clause, whereas the TRUNCATE command deletes all the rows from the table.
-In this article, we will discuss how these two commands in SQL differ from each other with the help of examples.
+The main difference between Delete and Truncate is that the DELETE command in SQL deletes specific rows from a table based on a specific condition using the WHERE clause.
+On the other hand, the TRUNCATE command deletes all the rows from the table.

 2023_04_MicrosoftTeams-image-6.jpg